CogStack/CogStack-Pipeline/README.md

 Applications that require GATE generally need to be configured to point to the GATE installation directory (or they would need to include a rather large amount of plugins on their classpath).
 To do this in turbo-laser, set the appropriate properties as detailed in the gate.properties file.

-## Example usage
+## Example usage in real world deployments

-The entire process is run through the command line, taking a path to a directory containing config files as a single argument.
+The entire process is run through the command line, taking a path to a directory as a single argument.
+This directory should contain configuration files, (one complete one per spring batch job that you want to run simultaneously).
 These config files selectively activate Spring profiles as required to perform required data selection, processing and output writing steps.

 Examples of config file are in the exampleConfigs dir.
-Most are relatively self explanatory, or should be annotated to explain their meaning.
+Most are (hopefully) relatively self explanatory, or should be annotated to explain their meaning.

 example configs can be generated from the gradle task:

 ```
-gradle writeExampleConfig
+gradlew writeExampleConfig
 ```

 The behaviour of turbo-laser is configured by activating a variety of spring profiles (again, in the config files - see examples) as required.
 Currently. the available profiles are

+inputs
+ 1. jdbc_in - Spring Batch's JdbcPagingItemReader for reading from a database table or view.
+Also requires a partitioning profile to be activated, to set a partitioning strategy.
+If you don't know what you're doing, just use the primaryKeyPartition profile.
+ 2. docmanReader - a custom reader for system that stores files in a file system, but holds their path in a database.
+Weird...

 processes